TheShadowProgramming/All-projects-web-practice/README.md

 ## Node.js Assignments

-[files from "files" directory are kind of acting like a database, "App" directory contains the todo app's server]
+[files from "files" directory are kind of acting like a database, "App" directory contains the todo app's server,"node modules" directory contains libraries and other testing libraries from assignment which I'll use in future to write tests for the code]

 In this repo, I've listed down my todo app's backend which consists of these features :-